htonioni/smart-note-ai/README.md

 🔗 **LinkedIn**: [linkedin.com/in/htonioni](https://linkedin.com/in/htonioni)
 💻 **GitHub**: [github.com/htonioni](https://github.com/htonioni)

-Developed to demonstrate skills in modern full-stack development, AI integration, and software architecture best practices.

 ---

+<div style="text-align: center;">Developed with ♥ to demonstrate my skills in full-stack development, AI integration, and software architecture best practices.</div>
-⭐ If this project was helpful, consider giving it a star!
+<div style="text-align: center;">If this project was helpful, consider giving it a star!⭐</div>